 The route down to Grindelwald and back to Interlaken is another beautiful ride through stunning mountain scenery, completing a circular route that doesn't repeat itself but always reveals something new.
 Grindelwald is another small, quaint mountain village, most famous as a home base for mountain trekkers.
 There are nearly 200 miles of hiking trails that reach out from here, some of which are reached by cable car, or any of a dozen routes that extend directly out from the village.
+A popular route is the 20-minute cable car ride to the First Station, where you can pick from three excellent mountain trails of varying difficulty.
 There is also an imposing glacier gorge and the mysterious Blue Ice Grotto to explore, close to the village.

 If you don't feel like hiking, just find a terrace café with a view of the mountains and sit back to relax with a drink and some local snacks.
 This can be a busy little village, with tour buses running up and down the main street and small crowds of people here and there, so the center of town might not be all that peaceful; but it is easy to find charming outdoor restaurants a few blocks away with stunning views of mountains so close it seems you could reach out and grab them.
 While the village center may be ordinary, the stunning landscapes all around are so spectacular they just might entice you to take a walk right now, perhaps to the glacier through a narrow rock-lined canyon.
 Then continue through some meadows where you will see numerous cows enjoying their green pastures.